Credo And MOB Beauty Create Pact To Help Solve The Beauty Industry’s Recycling Problem

 “It was an amazing experience because we took something on way before it became a serious issue like it is today,” says Casale.
 “And, then, 30 years later, not really seeing much change in the industry, it was frustrating.”

 Motivated by his frustration, Casale has created Pact with Mia Davis, VP of sustainability and impact at clean beauty retailer Credo Beauty, department store company Hudson’s Bay and Element Packaging to pick up where the earlier initiative left off.
-Pact is a nonprofit recycling program designed specifically for the beauty industry, which is estimated to have generated 120 billion units of packaging, with a mission to handle beauty products that are hard to recycle.
+Pact is a nonprofit recycling program designed specifically for the beauty industry, which is estimated by market research firm Euromonitor International to generate 120 billion units of packaging annually, with a mission to handle beauty products that are hard to recycle.
 Particularly tricky products and product elements for recycling include items smaller than a yogurt cup, those with mixed-material packaging, pumps and certain tubes.

 “The vast majority of the time these products are going to slip through the cracks with sorting machines and end up going to a landfill or to the trash,” explains Davis.
 “We knew that we needed to provide a solution—not the silver bullet—but an important solution by taking back these materials and finding another purpose for them.”